fiches-me/kerna/dnl/ny.md

 # 🗽 New York, a Global City

-**In a nutshell**: New York is the largest city in the US, with around 8.8 million inhabitants — *twice as many as the second largest city, Los Angeles*.
+**In a nutshell**: New York is the largest city in the US, with around 8.8 million inhabitants — *twice as many as the second-largest city, Los Angeles*.
 It consists of five boroughs: Brooklyn, Queens, [Manhattan](#manhattan), [The Bronx](#the-bronx), and Staten Island.

+# Criteria

+According to Saskia Sassen in 2001, the criteria for a global city are:

+## Hub
+- Financial hub, stock exchanges
+- Banks
+- Big companies
+- Transport: airports/harbors/highways/train stations

+## Innovation
+- Universities/schools
+- Research in science

+## Cultural Influence
+- News agencies/Newspapers

+## Tourism

+## Multiculturalism
+- International city

+## 6th
+- 6th's child *(Clarify this section — it's unclear what is meant)*

+# Goals

+Global cities have to fight against **spatial & social disparities** and work on better **ecological** impact.

 # ⚖️ Spatial & Social Disparities